Bike

 Quick refers to Quick Release: Some bikes have quick releases on the wheels or the seat post.
 Check to make sure they are tight and closed properly.

-Check: After making sure the seat and handlebars are tight and the proper height, have the child ride the bicycle around the parking lot and check that everything works well.
+Check: After making sure the seat and handlebars are tight and the proper height, ride the bicycle around the parking lot and check that everything works well.

 Wear a helmet